uptrain-ai/uptrain/examples/checks/custom/README.md

 </h4>

-# Pre-built Evaluations We Offer 📝
+# Other Custom Evaluations 📝

 #### Evaluate the quality of your responses: